 Another day, another data breach.
 As we have experienced, organizations being a victim of data breaches are no longer a matter of "if" but "when".
 Day after day, more and more organizations are falling victim to cyberattacks, like the recent 2021 attacks on the Colonial Pipeline which affected gas stations all throughout the East Coast into Texas and the JBS Meat Factory cyberattack.
 These attacks have all lead to President Joe Biden releasing an Executive Order to increase cybersecurity methods, but we have to take a step back, and think about how did these organizations become victims.
 Well, the implication is that the unauthorized access was granted thanks to password reuse.

 It is a growing concern these days that many end-users have too many passwords to remember.
 If you think about how many accounts you use on a daily basis, it quickly adds up.
 Firstly, your email, then social media accounts, dependent on your department you may have a Kanban board or a collaborative tool with your team, and at the end of the day, streaming services top off your logins.
 These passwords are too complicated, and there are too many to remember.
 Often, there are different requirements and credentials for each login, and each is likely to create confusion resulting in lockouts and an increased volume of Help Desk calls.
 However, a solution to consolidate all of your logins into one strong authentication method is Single Sign-On.
 With Single Sign-On, users can avoid the dangers that password reuse delivers, and having one login to access all of your accounts means a better user experience.
 Single Sign-on sounds like an easy solution, and later on, we will bring up how to implement it more into your business.

-It looks like it may be time to go back to the basics.
+It looks like it may be time to ditch multiple passwords for a strong one.